osisoft/AVEVA-Adapter-Modbus-Docs/V1/OSIsoft Adapter for Modbus TCP overview/OSIsoft Adapter for Modbus TCP principles of operation.md

 ### Streams by Modbus TCP adapter

-For each data selection configuration, the adapter creates a stream with two properties.
-The properties are described in the following table:
+For each data selection configuration, the adapter creates a stream with two properties, which are described in the following table:

 | Property name | Data type | Description |
 |---------------|-----------|-------------|
 | Timestamp     | String    | The response time of the stream data from the Modbus TCP device. |
 | Value         | Specified by the data selection | The value of the stream data from the Modbus TCP device. |

-There is a unique identifier (Stream ID) for each stream created for the selected measurement.
+Each stream created for the selected measurement has a unique identifier (Stream ID).
 If a custom stream ID is specified for the measurement in the data selection configuration, the adapter will use that stream ID to create the stream.
 Otherwise, the connector constructs the stream ID using the following format:

 ```code
 <Adapter Component ID>.<Unit ID>.<Register Type>.<Register Offset>